 - Jaw Injury or Trauma: Direct impact or whiplash injuries can disrupt the natural alignment of the TMJ, leading to pain and restricted movement.

 At Axes Physical Therapy, we take a comprehensive approach to TMD treatment in Innsbrook, MO, addressing these underlying factors to develop personalized treatment plans that tackle the root causes of your pain.
-Through targeted, customized care, we work to provide lasting relief and restore comfort to your daily life.
+By addressing the unique contributors to your TMD, we help you achieve lasting relief and regain confidence in your everyday activities.

 Diagnosing TMD and TMJ Disorders

-At your first TMD consultation in Innsbrook, MO, an experienced Innsbrook, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
-The assessment may involve an evaluation of:
+During your initial TMD consultation in Innsbrook, MO, a skilled Innsbrook, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
+This diagnostic assessment may involve checking:

 - Range of Motion: Testing how wide you can comfortably open and close your mouth to identify any restrictions.